keyboardio/Kaleidoscope/README.md

 1. Open a commandline shell and navigate to where you want to check out Kaleidoscope.

-For the purposes of this tutorial, we'll assume your checkout is in a directory called `kaleidoscope` inside a directory called `git` in your home directory.
+For the purposes of this tutorial, we'll assume your checkout is in a directory called `Kaleidoscope` inside a directory called `git` in your home directory.

 ```sh
 $ mkdir ${HOME}/git